paubarranca/docker-images/README.md

 ### Jinja2 YAML file

-To configure your custom haproxy.yaml file you need to use the variables that i have defined, i will explain what some of them do
+To configure your custom haproxy.yaml file you need to use the variables that i have defined

     rules:
         dev: